 Unless you know what you’re doing, don’t attempt to clean it yourself to avoid getting infected.
 But if you must, be sure you’re wearing protective clothing, N95-rated face mask, disposable hand gloves, and rubber boots.

 RACCOON POOP ON DECK

 Although the size of the poop may indicate their raccoon origin, there are other things to look out for.
 Raccoon feces are tube-shaped with blunt ends, and they are usually about the size of nickel or dime.
-The feces are often dark in colour, but the colour may be affected by the nature of the meal they had.
+The feces are often dark in color, but the color may be affected by the nature of the raccoon’s most recent meal.

 Raccoon poop can pose a great threat to your health and those of your loved ones, including your pets.
 The poop often contains a lot of infectious organisms, and those organisms don’t easily die off with time.

 One of the most common parasitic organisms in raccoon poop is raccoon roundworm which can cause a very serious impairment of the central nervous system, especially in children.
 Salmonellosis, a bacteria diarrheal infection, can also be contracted by ingesting particles from raccoon poops.
-Additionally, the poop may also harbour giardia lamblia, the organism that causes giardiasis, another diarrheal illness.
+Additionally, the poop may also harbor giardia lamblia, the organism that causes giardiasis, a highly infectious diarrheal illness.

 But if you must do it yourself, make sure you wear a face mask, protective clothing, disposable hand gloves, and rubber boots.
 After packing the feces, clean the area thoroughly with hot soapy water.

 If you have a swimming pool, raccoons are unwanted guests you will never like to have anywhere near your home.
 Unlike other wildlife, raccoons can swim, and in fact, they love water and will frequently go to your pool for swimming sessions.